PhiLhoSoft/Web-Playground/doc/Adobe Backets review.md

 ## Quick review

 I installed Brackets (v.
-1.2 on Windows 7 with 8 GB of memory; currently at v.1.4), it went out quite smoothly, just asking for the directory where to install it.<br>
+1.2 on Windows 7 with 8 GB of memory; currently at v.1.4), it went out quite smoothly, just asking for the directory where to install it.
-I opened it, it starts very fast.<br>
+I opened it, it starts very fast.
 It has a dark UI but a light editing area.
-Not fan of dark theme, but I will try and keep it to see if it is effective to have a contrast between the UI and the editing area.<br>
+Not fan of dark theme, but I will try and keep it to see if it is effective to have a contrast between the UI and the editing area.
 Default syntax coloring theme looks OK so far.
-It can be changed with theme plugins.<br>
+It can be changed with theme plugins.
-Actually, the UI theme cannot be changed easily, it needs a plugin to be able to modify it.<br>
+Actually, the UI theme cannot be changed easily, it needs a plugin to be able to modify it.
 There is no drag'n'drop of text by default, which is why I rejected this editor on my first try (before 1.0), because I use this operation a lot; but it has been introduced in this version, and the [blog post about this release](http://blog.brackets.io/2015/03/02/brackets-1-2-now-available/) shows how to activate it.
 The editor is a bit primitive out of the box.
 You have to install several extensions to get things done efficiently...
-That's OK because this keeps the application streamlined: no need to install CoffeeScript or Less extensions if you code only in JavaScript and use Sass...<br>
+That's OK because this keeps the application streamlined: no need to install CoffeeScript or Less extensions if you code only in JavaScript and use Sass...
 There are not much settings either: you have to edit Json files to customize things.
 A bit less intuitive, but I am OK with that, as that's the way I customize ScITE, my favorite (general purpose) source code editor.
 And not having complex dialogs to set every option also keeps the application light.

-After a few weeks of using Brackets, I appreciate it a lot: it is much less memory hungry than WebStorm or Eclipse, it is flexible and easy to use.<br>
+After a few weeks of using Brackets, I appreciate it a lot: it is much less memory hungry than WebStorm or Eclipse, it is flexible and easy to use.
 I recommend it.

 Still, I regret some base editor features are missing and must be fixed with extensions.
 Among them: